LiLBean6969/LiLBean6969.github.io/index.md

 * Lab 4

     Lab 4, part 2 was my third favorite because I always wanted to code a game and even though it was nothing big it was still a very enjoyful experience.
-I was able to write a program that allowed 2 players to play a game where player one asigns it and player 2 tries to guess it under 2 attempts.
-This was a very fun mini game and being able to experince and play it with my friend and non computer science friends was fun too.
+I was able to write a program that allowed 2 players to play a game where player 1 asigns a certain number from 1-10 and player 2 attemts to guess it under 2 attempts.
+This was a very fun mini game and being able to experince and play it with my friend and non computer science friends was a fun experience too.

 * Lab 5
-vivian needs to shut up